paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

 This might seem like a long list, but within the context of running the meetup, some of these slides might only be up on screen for a matter of seconds.
-The order that these slides go in is also up to you: for example, you may want to have your jobs slide before the talks, so that any recruiters present can say their piece and feel free to leave if they do not want to sit through any technical content.
+The order that these slides are displayed is also up to you: for example, you may want to have your jobs slide before the talks, so that any recruiters present can say their piece, and then feel free to leave if they do not want to sit through any technical content.

 Ultimately, though, no one comes to a meetup for the host deck, so I have found it best to attempt to deliver all necessary information as briskly as possible,